ngundotra/additional-accounts-request-transfer-spec/README.md

 # Off-Chain Usage

-In order to craft a `transfer` `TransactionInstruction` to a program that adheres to `ProgramTraitTransferV1`, you can simulate the
-`preflight_transfer` instruction with the required accounts, in order to get the list of additional `AccountMeta`s.
+In order to craft a `transfer` `TransactionInstruction` to a program that adheres to this spec, you can simulate the `preflight_transfer` instruction with the required accounts, in order to get the list of additional `AccountMeta`s.

 Then you can append those `AccountMeta`s to the remaining accounts.